nespinoza/exonailer/README.md

 DEPENDENCIES
 ------------

-This code makes use of six important libraries:
+This code makes use of seven important libraries:

 - **Numpy**.
 - **Scipy**.
 - **The Bad-Ass Transit Model cAlculatioN (batman) for transit modelling** (http://astro.uchicago.edu/~kreidberg/batman/).
+- **The RadVel package** (radvel.readthedocs.io/en/latest/).
 - **emcee for MCMC sampling** (http://dan.iel.fm/emcee/current/).
 - **Astropy for time conversions** (http://www.astropy.org).
 - **The GNU Scientific Library** (https://www.gnu.org/software/gsl/)

 All of them are open source and can be easily installed in any machine.
 Be sure to install them before running the installer (see below), otherwise, it will complain.
-This code also makes use of the `ajplanet` module for radial-velocity modelling (https://github.com/andres-jordan/ajplanet) and the `flicker-noise` module (https://github.com/nespinoza/flicker-noise), for modelling 1/f noise.
-Copies of the source codes of those modules are included in this repository and will be installed automatically.
+This code also makes use of the `flicker-noise` module (https://github.com/nespinoza/flicker-noise), for modelling 1/f noise.
+A copy of the source code of this module is included in this repository and will be installed automatically.

 INSTALLATION